muratk3n/thirdwave/en/README.md

 # Tweets

-Many things are possible.. but viable?
-Efficient?
-That is the question.
-If one is fine cutting 100 mile from his range, wait a day while the f-ing truck charges during long trips, 8 tons added to his curb weight, fine.
-Like aspirin is "fine" for cancer, or cutting fat from diet but drinking Coca-Cola.
-It's all "fine".

-"But battery trucks are possible"

----

 Summer Glau did a brilliant Scottish accent on *Firefly*.
 Wow.
 A lot of these ppl are top notch